kyma-project/kyma/docs/kyma/03-01-components.md

 ## Asset Store

 The Asset Store is a flexible, scalable, multi-cloud, and location-independent Kubernetes-native solution for storing assets, such as documents, files, images, API specifications, and client-side applications.
-The Asset Store consists of Minio and custom resources.
-The custom resources are managed by a controller that communicates through Minio Gateway with external cloud providers.
+The Asset Store consists of [MinIO](https://min.io/) and custom resources.
+The custom resources are managed by a controller that communicates through MinIO Gateway with external cloud providers.

 ## Headless CMS